DailyMatters/vagrant_quickstart_z1.6/README.md

 db.params.dbname = zftest
 ```

-Add these in the `Database` section of the tutorial.
+Add these when you reach the `Database` section of the tutorial.

 5 - Run `vagrant up` to download the resources and fire the VM.